‘After Earth’ Review

 ‘Jurassic Park 3D’ Review

 You can buy replicas of Richard Attenborough's amber-tipped cane or you can listen to ten minute loops of Jeff Goldblum's oddball laugh but there's something you haven't been able to do in twenty years: hear the roar of a T. rex fighting two Velociraptors from thunderous, surround sound of big cinema speakers.
 Something you've never been able to do is see it in 3D or in IMAX.
 Until now.
-And you don't want to miss it.
+And you do

 ‘G.I.
 Joe: Retaliation’ Review